anthonyjn08/witness_the_fitness_v1/README.md

 The trainer detail page is opened when a user clicks on a trainer in the trainers view.
 This view displays a larger image of the trainer, name, sport category and their bio.

 ### ** Blog**
 The blog page has similar styling to the products page in that each row is a grid of 4 cards.
 Each card has the post title, author, an image, a small excerpt and details on the date and amount of likes.
 There is a small message for registered users welcoming them to the blog.
-Users can view the blog posts, and if there more than 6 posts on a page, there are buttons for next and previous pages.
+Users can view the blog posts, and if there are more than 6 posts on a page, there are buttons for next and previous pages.

 ### **Blog Post Detail**
 The post detail page opens up when a blog card is clicked on the blog view.
 This view has the title of the post and the author.
 There is an image and below there is the post content.
 At the bottom of this view users can view the amount of likes and comments on the post.
 Registered logged in users can then either like or unlike the post and also post their own comments.
 They can also delete their comments too.